lukaemon/seed/wip/zhangMultimodalChainofThoughtReasoning2023/README.md

 ![](asset/error.png)
 - Factual mistake could be solved by retrieval augmentation.
 - Common sense and logical mistake could be solved by scale.
 Can't afford that route.
 How to do better in <3b regime?

-## Trigger
-Stay within <3b:
-- Naive scale.
-Change base model to 3b.
-See if common sense and logical mistake are improved.
-- Help LM to make better informed decision and push the multistage finetuning a little bit:
-  - It could be 4 stages:
-    1. finetune enc-dec to generate detailed description of the image from detr feature set, conditioned on the question: `fn(image, question): image description`
-    2. finetune open web n_top search retrieval summary: `fn(question, image description): retrieval_summary`
-    3. finetune `fn(question, image description, retrieval_summary): rationale`
-    4. finetune `fn(question, image description, retrieval_summary, rationale): answer`
-  - Use LM to fill in blanks to compensate info loss from pixel to text.
-  - Conditioned on the question.
-The same why read the question and options first in reading comprehension test before reading the passages could boost the performances.
-Priming the brain with goals to efficiently spot useful info.
-  - Maybe further condition image description with caption, anchor the image to reduce hallucination.
-  - I don't know if this recursive finetuning is a good idea, or they actually could be done in parallel, or they are meaningless fight within <3b regime.
-Decoder generation is already recursive. `LaMDA` and `Sparrow` had learned to do web search.
-Incorporate CoT and image features are just expected incremental improvement.
-However, even though 100b+ model could definitely do it with less manual engineering, if 3b model could do it with good performance, it could still be useful for interactive and mobile application.
-- Better fusion mechanism?